Bronx Zoo: Early years

 On December 17, 1902, the zoo became one of the seven zoos outside of Australia, and one of only two in the United States, to ever hold the now-extinct thylacine.
 The first was a male obtained from German animal dealer Carl Hagenbeck.
 It died on August 15, 1908.
 The zoo received a second male on January 26, 1912, from the Beaumaris Zoo in Tasmania, who later died on November 20 of that year.
 The zoo received its final two animals from Sydney animal dealer Ellis S. Joseph.
 The first was an unsexed individual who arrived on November 7, 1916, in poor condition and died seven days later.
 The second and final animal was a female purchased from the Beaumaris Zoo by Joseph for £25 (~$35) and then was resold to the zoo, arriving on July 14, 1917.
 On a visit, the director of the Melbourne Zoo, Mr. Le Souef, said upon seeing the animal:

 The thylacine died on September 13, 1919.

 In early 1903, the zoo was gifted a pair of Barbary lions, a subspecies which is extinct in the wild.
 The female was named Bedouin Maid and male Sultan, who went on to become one of the zoo's most popular animals.
 Displayed in the Lion House, Sultan was four years old at the time and described as being both "a perfect specimen" and "unusually good tempered".
 In May 1903, the pair produced three cubs, the first to be born at the zoo.
 On October 7, 1905, Charles R. Knight painted a portrait of Sultan and the animal went on to be the focus of many of the zoo's postcards.
 Sultan was also the model for the lion which sits atop the Rainey Memorial Gates.

+In 1906, the Bronx Zoo put Ota Benga, a young Mbuti man from the Congo, on display along with monkeys and a bow and arrow.
+He was never returned home and later died of suicide at age 33.

 In 1916, the zoo built the world's first animal hospital located at a zoo.

 In 1926, the Bronx Zoo and the Smithsonian Institution's National Zoological Park simultaneously became the first in the country to exhibit shoebills.